uchidaGHub/sudokuSolverAIProject/README.md

 This is a repository which stores code and datasets used for sudoku solver program using AI algorithm.
 Uses search and CSP to solve Sudoku puzzles.

+In this project, I have obtained a Sudoku puzzle dataset from “Sudoku.com” (www.Sudoku.com), and manually written text document of initial state of sudoku board.
+I have written a program in python which converts these text documents into Sudoku object that is suitable for running AI algorithms.

+The website defines different difficulties for Sudoku puzzle, from easiest to hardest, difficulties are named as: “easy”, “medium”, “hard”, “expert”, “master”, and “extreme”.
+Number of initially empty squares increases as the difficulty increase, and I have obtained two Sudoku data for each difficulty classes.

+Sudoku object is an object class that I created in python and contains 2D array which represents digits placement on each grid.
+The empty grid is represented as 0.
+The interaction with Sudoku board defined in this class includes obtaining current grid placements, placing a digit on next empty grid or any given grid, checking weather there exists any empty grids within the board, and weather the current placement of digits violates any Sudoku constraints.

+For note, all programs are implemented by hand, and I did not use any outside library which helps me doing the algorithm, other than NumPy.

 ## About code files:
 “CSP.py”: The code which stores interface for CSP object class, and stores operations it can perform.